You may be able to claim Universal Credit if you’re on a low income or out of work.

 How you’ll be paid

-Universal Credit is paid differently from current benefits.
+Universal Credit is paid differently from other benefits.
 It’ll be paid once a month, usually into your bank, building society or credit union account.

-If you live with your partner and both claim Universal Credit you’ll receive a single payment that covers you both.
+If you live with your partner and you both claim Universal Credit, you’ll receive a single payment that covers you both.

 Contact the Money Advice Service to get help budgeting and planning for Universal Credit.

 You can get help with housing costs.
 It’ll be paid to you as part of your monthly Universal Credit payment.

 You’ll have to arrange to start paying your own rent if you used to get Housing Benefit and don’t do this already.